Knowledge91/cv/cv.md

 ### About me

 I am Software Engineer by passion.
-During my 5+ years of experience as a professional web developer I led the technological infrastructure of three Startups using React as their front end.
-During my recent year at Google I architectured propals and was a key player in the communication between the engineering and the design team.
+During my 5+ years of experience as a professional developer I implemented a C++ fitting routine extracting model parameters from CERN data and a NLP chatbot using Python and Tensorflow.
+I have the ambition to work at one of the big tech companies in San Francisco like Uber.

 ### Professional Experience